dspinellis/alexandria3k/README.md

 ## Python API
-After downloading the Crossref data, the functionality of _alexandria3k_ can be access through its Python API, either interactively (for exploratory data analytics) or through Python scripts (for long-running jobs and for documenting research methods as repeatable processes).
+After downloading the Crossref data, the functionality of _alexandria3k_ can be accessed through its Python API, either interactively (for exploratory data analytics) or through Python scripts (for long-running jobs and for documenting research methods as repeatable processes).